Brian Johnson (American football coach): Houston Cougars

 On December 27, 2016, Johnson was hired as the offensive coordinator and quarterbacks coach for the Houston Cougars.

 Florida Gators

 On December 10, 2017, Johnson was hired as the quarterbacks coach at the University of Florida, once again reuniting with head coach Dan Mullen.
 Johnson was promoted to offensive coordinator in 2020, making him the first African-American offensive coordinator in the team's history.

 Philadelphia Eagles

-On January 27, 2021, Johnson was hired by the Philadelphia Eagles as their quarterbacks coach and wide receivers coach under head coach Nick Sirianni.
+On January 27, 2021, Johnson was hired by the Philadelphia Eagles as their quarterbacks coach under head coach Nick Sirianni.
 Johnson was promoted to offensive coordinator in 2023, replacing Shane Steichen who departed to become head coach of the Indianapolis Colts.

-Johnson's playcalling was criticized throughout the season, with pundits and players calling Johnson's offense too simplistic and akin to a Madden offense with the way Johnson repeatedly relied on screen passes and go routes instead of scheming players open.
+Despite leading the team to a top ten offense, Johnson's play calling was criticized throughout the 2023 season, with pundits and players calling his offense too simplistic and akin to a Madden offense with the way he repeatedly relied on screen passes and go routes instead of scheming players open.
+The Eagles started with a 10-1 record, but suffered a late-season collapse by losing five of their last six games to finish 11-6, and proceeded to lose in the Wild Card round to the Tampa Bay Buccaneers.
 Johnson was fired following the season.